AliObeid01/FootballRave/README.md

 >• Team details: matches, linup, transfers and squad.

->• Match details: overview, lineup, statistics, head to head and predictions.

 >• Notifications on match start, match end and team scored.

+>• Chat rooms: join your favorite team room and chats with fans.

 ### User Stories
 - As a user, I want to browse Matches statistics , so that I can find live matches, upcoming matches and the already played.
 - As a user, I want to browse Leagues, so that I can find my favorite league and check its statistics.
 - As a user, I want to browse Teams, so that I can find my favorite team and check its statistics.
-- As a user, I want to browse Matches, so that I can find my favorite team and check its statistics.
 - As a user, I want to receive notifications when a match start, match end and team scored.
+- As a user, I want to chat with my favorite team fans in a chat room or create my own room.

 <br><br>